Linuxfabrik/monitoring-plugins/check-plugins/dhcp-scope-usage/README.rst

 Checks the IPv4 scope usage for a Windows DHCP server service using the PowerShell command ``Get-DhcpServerv4ScopeStatistics -ComputerName "dhcpServer.contoso.com"``.
 Have a look at https://docs.microsoft.com/en-us/powershell/module/dhcpserver/get-dhcpserverv4scopestatistics for details.

+If you provide ``--winrm-hostname``, the check plugin will execute all Powershell commands via WinRM, otherwise it will run locally.
+This allows the plugin to run on Linux servers as well.
+By using the `winrm Python module <https://github.com/diyan/pywinrm>`_, this plugin supports various transport methods in order to authenticate with the WinRM server.
+The options that are supported in the transport parameter are:

+* ``basic``: Basic auth only works for local Windows accounts, not domain accounts.
+Credentials are base64 encoded when sending to the server.
+* ``kerberos``: Will use Kerberos authentication for domain accounts which only works when the client is in the same domain as the server and the required dependencies are installed.
+Currently a Kerberos ticket needs to be initialized outside of the plugin using the ``kinit`` command.
+* ``ntlm``: Will use NTLM authentication for both domain and local accounts (default).

+Hints:

+* Set the plugin timeout to 30 seconds.

 Fact Sheet
 ----------